PythonOT/POT/docs/source/quickstart.rst

 where :math:`u` and :math:`v` are vectors and :math:`K=\exp(-M/\lambda)` where
 the :math:`\exp` is taken component-wise.
-In order to solve the optimization problem, on can use an alternative projection algorithm called Sinkhorn-Knopp that can be very efficient for large values of regularization.
+In order to solve the optimization problem, one can use an alternative projection algorithm called Sinkhorn-Knopp that can be very efficient for large values of regularization.

 The Sinkhorn-Knopp algorithm is implemented in :any:`ot.sinkhorn` and :any:`ot.sinkhorn2` that return respectively the OT matrix and the value of the